Garmin Lily 2 Active

 Is the Garmin Lily 2 Active good for running?

-Mostly, but not perfectly.
-Some reviewers had no issue in direct sunlight, while another found it hard to read in very bright sun even at high brightness.
+Mostly, but opinions vary.
+Some reviewers had no trouble in direct sunlight, while another found it harder to read on very sunny days at high brightness.

 Who is it best suited for?